Can I Do Freelancing After 12th? A Comprehensive Guide for Students and Graduates 🎓💻

 It’s a brilliant way to apply your academic knowledge, build a portfolio, and earn some coins on the side.
 Or if you’re a literature student, freelance writing or proofreading services could be your golden goose.

-2. Experience & Skill Development: Freelancing allows you to gain practical experience and develop new skills.
-Each project is a new challenge, pushing you to learn and grow.
+Experience & Skill Development: You can gain hands-on experience and build new abilities through freelancing.
+Every project presents a fresh challenge encouraging you to learn and improve.

 Now, let’s address the elephant in the room.
 “Rohan, why should I consider freelancing as a career after I graduate?”
 Well, let me tell you, it’s not just because you get to avoid rush hour traffic (although that’s a pretty sweet deal).